-The SEC staff has issued Staff Accounting Bulletin No. 118 ("SAB 118") to address the application of U.S. GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the TCJA.
-As amounts are refined, SAB 118 allows the registrant to record provisional amounts during a measurement period not to extend beyond one year of the TCJA enactment date.
-We are in the process of analyzing the impact of the various provisions of the TCJA.
-The ultimate impact of TCJA to the Company's financial statements may materially differ from these provisional amounts due to, among other things, additional analysis, changes in interpretations and assumptions we have made, additional regulatory guidance that may be issued, as well as any actions we may take as a result of the TCJA.
-We expect to complete our analysis within the allowed measurement period in accordance with SAB 118.
+In response to the TCJA, the SEC staff issued Staff Accounting Bulletin No. 118 ("SAB 118") to address the application of U.S. GAAP in situations when a registrant did not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the TCJA.
+As amounts were refined, SAB 118 allowed registrants to record provisional adjustments during a measurement period that extended beyond one year of the TCJA enactment date.
+In accordance with SAB 118, the Company has finalized the impacts of the transition tax as of December 31, 2018 and has recorded a measurement period adjustment of \$2,102 as a benefit to tax expense.
+There was no cash tax outlay associated with the final transition tax amount, as the Company elected to utilize NOL carryforwards to offset the associated taxable income.